voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 ### traceability/prefer-supports-annotation

 Description: An optional, opt-in migration helper that encourages converting legacy single‑story `@story` + `@req` JSDoc blocks into the newer multi‑story `@supports` format.
-The rule is **disabled by default** and is **not included in any built‑in preset**; you enable it explicitly and control its behavior entirely via ESLint severity (`"off" | "warn" | "error"`).
+The rule is **disabled by default** and is **not included in any built-in preset**; you enable it explicitly and control its behavior entirely via ESLint severity (`"off" | "warn" | "error"`).
 It does not change what the core rules consider valid—it only adds migration recommendations and safe auto‑fixes on top of existing validation.
 The legacy rule key `traceability/prefer-implements-annotation` is still recognized as a **deprecated alias** for `traceability/prefer-supports-annotation` so that existing configurations continue to work unchanged.

 Options: None – this rule does not accept a configuration object.
 All tuning is done via the ESLint rule level (`"off"`, `"warn"`, `"error"`).